* This is the Professional Version. *

 Pathophysiology is unknown, but the periodicity suggests hypothalamic dysfunction.
 Alcohol intake triggers cluster headache during the attack period but not during remission.

 Symptoms are distinctive.
-Attacks usually occur at the same time each day, often awakening patients from sleep.
-Pain is always unilateral in an orbitotemporal distribution.
+Attacks often occur at the same time each day, often awakening patients from sleep.
+When attacks occur, pain is always unilateral and occurs on the same side of the head in an orbitotemporal distribution.
 It is excruciating, peaking within minutes; it usually subsides spontaneously within 30 min to 1 h.
 Patients are agitated, restlessly pacing the floor, unlike migraine patients who prefer to lie quietly in a darkened room.
+The restlessness can be so severe that it leads to bizarre behavior (eg, banging the head on a wall).

 Autonomic features, including nasal congestion, rhinorrhea, lacrimation, facial flushing, and Horner syndrome, are prominent and usually occur on the same side as the headache.